-The global prevalence of non-communicable diseases is largely caused by cardiovascular disease, chronic renal disease, and stroke, all of which are significantly impacted by hypertension.1 By 2025, 29% of adults worldwide are expected to have hypertension, up from the current 25%.2 By the year 2025, the figure will rise to 22.9 for men in India and 23.6 for women in India, respectively.3 A systematic analysis of population-based studies from 90 countries revealed that the rate of hypertension was 31.5% in low- and middle-income countries (LMIC), while it stood at 28.5% in high-income countries.4 hypertension patients undergoing treatment at normal systolic and diastolic blood pressure levels.
+The global prevalence of non-communicable diseases is largely caused by cardiovascular disease, chronic renal disease, and stroke, all of which are significantly impacted by hypertension.
+By 2025, 29% of adults worldwide are expected to have hypertension, up from the current 25%.
+By the year 2025, the figure will rise to 22.9 for men in India and 23.6 for women in India, respectively.
+A systematic analysis of population-based studies from 90 countries revealed that the rate of hypertension was 31.5% in low- and middle-income countries (LMIC), while it stood at 28.5% in high-income countries.

+Hypertension significantly affects cardiovascular health and medical facilities in Pakistan.5 Up to this point, it has proven to be challenging to keep hypertension patients undergoing treatment at normal systolic and diastolic blood pressure levels.
 To obtain their target blood pressure, many hypertension patients need to take at least two antihypertensive drugs.6 The high pill load in these people may lead to non-adherence to medication use, making it more difficult to control blood pressure and increasing the risk of cardiovascular disease.7